 By Zhuqing Wang

-Walking through the bustling city of Shanghai, you may notice that there are many people who struggle to stick to their daily jobs.
-They may not sit in office cubicles, they may not hit keyboards as fast as they can, they may not wear suits or carry briefcases, but they work hard for their own family and their lives, regardless of not having a registered residence in Shanghai, and not being able to afford to buy an apartment.
+Walking through the bustling city of Shanghai, you may notice that many people struggle to stick to their daily jobs.
+They may not sit in office cubicles, they may not hit keyboards as fast as they can, they may not wear suits or carry briefcases, but they work hard for their family and their lives, regardless of not having a registered residence in Shanghai, and not being able to afford to buy an apartment.

-(To protect the privacy of the interviewees, we use the pseudonyms of characters and locations.)
+To protect the privacy of the interviewees, we use the pseudonyms of characters and locations.

 I asked Li Changchun about interviewing him, as he intently watched the traffic and skillfully gestured incoming cars the right way.
-When I asked him whether I could make a record about our conversation, he answered earnestly, “Yes, but only if I can answer, if I cannot, then I will not.”
+When I asked him whether I could make a record about our conversation, he answered earnestly, “Yes, but only if I can answer.
+If I cannot, then I will not.”
 I was glad that he was willing to spare a little time for me to share his experience of working and living in Shanghai.

 Then I asked, “Will you stay in Shanghai forever?”
-Li said “Not necessarily.”
-As I wondered why he chose to work hard in Shanghai for 12 years as he was possibly leaving again one day, Li began to talk: “My generation is very hard-working; our children here can get better education than in their hometown.
+Li said, “Not necessarily.”
+As I wondered why he chose to work hard in Shanghai for 12 years as he was possibly leaving again one day, Li began to talk: “My generation is very hard-working; our children here can get a better education than in their hometown.
 I may leave Shanghai when my children go to college, it’s much less stressful to come back home and start a small business than to live in Shanghai.
 Because I am now in a state-owned enterprise, the salary and bonus are very good.
 Though the work is hard, the income is high, so I am willing to stay here to work.
 Moreover, because I work in a state-owned enterprise, the work is in accordance with the country’s labor law; I work 12 hours and get one day off.
 I have plenty of free time compared to young people.”
 Between the words, I sensed that Li had planned his family’s future in great detail.